bantunes82/springboot-soccer-game/rest-team/README.md

 -  Prometheus
 -  Grafana

-### Approach 4 - Building a Lightweight Container with Cloud Native Buildpacks and using Docker Compose
+### Approach 4 - Building a Lightweight Container with Cloud Native Buildpacks and use Docker Compose to run the application and dependents containers

 With this approach you need to have docker and docker-compose installed in your local computer and to build the Native Image you will need to have installed the OpenJDK from GraalVM 21 (for instance: GraalVM CE 21.0.2+13.1).